vatsalmehta2001/oil-prophet/README.md

 - **LSTM with Attention Model**: Deep learning forecasting with attention mechanisms to focus on relevant parts of the input sequence
 - **Baseline Models**: Simple forecasting models for performance benchmarking
 - **Ensemble Approach**: Combines predictions from multiple models for more robust forecasts
+- **Market Sentiment Analysis**: Sentiment analysis of oil-related discussions with simulated data
+- **Sentiment-Enhanced Forecasting**: Integration of sentiment features with price data for improved prediction
 - **Visualization System**: Comprehensive visualization tools for time series data, decomposition, forecasts, and model comparison
 - **Evaluation Framework**: Rigorous model evaluation with multiple metrics and statistical significance testing

 ### Planned
-- **Market Sentiment Integration**: Analyzing sentiment from Reddit financial communities to incorporate market psychology
+- **Real-time Sentiment Analysis**: Integration with Reddit API for live sentiment analysis
 - **Interactive Dashboard**: Web-based interface for exploring forecasts and model performance
 - **API Development**: Exposing model predictions through a REST API